akka/akka/akka-docs/src/main/paradox/scala/cluster-usage.md

 Once more than two seed nodes have been started it is no problem to shut down the first seed node.
 If the first seed node is restarted, it will first try to join the other seed nodes in the existing cluster.

-If you don't configure seed nodes you need to join the cluster programmatically or manually.

-Manual joining can be performed by using [JMX](#cluster-jmx) or [HTTP](#cluster-http).
-Joining programmatically can be performed with @scala[`Cluster(system).join`]@java[`Cluster.get(system).join`].
-Unsuccessful join attempts are automatically retried after the time period defined in configuration property `retry-unsuccessful-join-after`.
-Retries can be disabled by setting the property to `off`.

-You can join to any node in the cluster.
-It does not have to be configured as a seed node.
-Note that you can only join to an existing cluster member, which means that for bootstrapping some node must join itself,and then the following nodes could join them to make up a cluster.
+Note that if you stop all seed nodes at the same time and restart them with the same `seed-nodes` configuration they will join themselves and form a new cluster instead of joining remaining nodes of the existing cluster.
+That is likely not desired and should be avoided by listing several nodes as seed nodes for redundancy and don't stop all of them at the same time.

 You may also use @scala[`Cluster(system).joinSeedNodes`]@java[`Cluster.get(system).joinSeedNodes`] to join programmatically, which is attractive when dynamically discovering other nodes at startup by using some external tool or API.
-When using `joinSeedNodes` you should not include the node itself except for the node that is supposed to be the first seed node, and that should be placed first in parameter to `joinSeedNodes`.
+When using `joinSeedNodes` you should not include the node itself except for the node that is supposed to be the first seed node, and that should be placed first in the parameter to `joinSeedNodes`.

 Unsuccessful attempts to contact seed nodes are automatically retried after the time period defined in